awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iot-provisioningtemplate.md

 ### Ref<a name="aws-resource-iot-provisioningtemplate-return-values-ref"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the thing name\.
+ When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the template name\.
 For example:

  `{ "Ref": "MyTemplate" }`